Back to all blogs

 Thyroid Antibodies: The Early Warning System

-As mentioned, antibodies (TPO and TG) can be elevated long before the thyroid gland starts to fail.
-If you have high antibodies but a normal TSH, you have "euthyroid Hashimoto’s."
-While you might not need hormone replacement yet, knowing this allows you to focus on reducing systemic inflammation and supporting your immune system through lifestyle changes.
+Antibodies (TPO and TG) can be elevated long before the thyroid fails.
+High antibodies with a normal TSH indicate "euthyroid Hashimoto’s," allowing you to focus on reducing inflammation and supporting your immune system early.

 Factors That Can Interfere With Your Results

-- Time of Day: TSH levels follow a circadian rhythm; they are usually highest in the early morning and drop throughout the day.
-For consistency, we recommend taking thyroid tests early in the morning (before 10 am) while fasting.
+• Time of Day: TSH is usually highest in the early morning.
+We recommend taking tests before 10 am while fasting.

-- The Contraceptive Pill/HRT: As discussed, these can raise TBG levels, potentially masking a deficiency in "Free" hormones.
+• The Contraceptive Pill/HRT: These can raise TBG levels, potentially masking "Free" hormone deficiencies.

 Case Scenario: When "Normal" TSH Hides a Problem

-In this scenario, Sarah has Hashimoto’s disease.
-Her immune system is attacking her thyroid, and her body is struggling to convert T4 into T3.
-While her TSH hasn't yet crossed the line into a clinical "problem," she is clearly experiencing thyroid dysfunction.
-With this data, Sarah can have a much more productive conversation with her GP or an endocrinologist about managing her symptoms and monitoring her condition.
+Sarah has Hashimoto’s disease.
+Her immune system is attacking her thyroid, and she is struggling with T4-to-T3 conversion.
+With this data, she can have a productive conversation with an endocrinologist about managing her symptoms.

 How to Prepare for Your Blue Horizon Test

-- Ordering: You can order your kit online.
-At the time of writing, orders placed by 1pm Monday–Friday typically qualify for same-day dispatch; check our Same Day Collection page for details.
+1. Ordering: Order your kit online.
+Orders placed by 1pm Monday–Friday typically qualify for same-day dispatch; see our Same Day Collection page.

-- The Kit: Our home finger-prick kits use an absorbent wand technology designed for ease of use.
-(Note: These are sent via 2nd class post).
+2. The Kit: Our home finger-prick kits use absorbent wand technology for ease of use.

-- Taking the Sample: Follow the instructions carefully.
-Remember to fast and avoid Biotin for 48 hours.
+3. Taking the Sample: Fast and avoid Biotin for 48 hours.

-- The Lab: Once you post your sample back, it goes to our accredited partner labs.
+4. The Lab: Samples are sent to our accredited partner labs.

-- Results: We target a turnaround time of 5 working days from the lab receiving the sample.
+5. Results: We target a 5-working-day turnaround from the lab receiving the sample.
 You will receive a PDF report via email.

 Safety Reminder: Our tests are suitable for those aged 2 and over.
 If you are investigating symptoms for a child, or if you are pregnant, always involve your GP or a paediatrician before making any dietary or supplemental changes.